 In this guide we’ll take a look at the best belt sanders for DIY.

-We’ve compared performance, features, build quality and cost
+We’ve compared performance, features, weight and cost

-to give you my top recommendations.
+to give you our top recommendations.

 What Is The Best Belt Sander?